 Market risk is the risk that the fair value of financial instruments will fluctuate.
 These fluctuations can be caused by market volatility, interest rate volatility, economic cycles, political events and levels of economic growth, both global and domestic.
-The Fund is materially exposed to one type of market risk, namely price risk.
+The Fund is materially exposed to two different types of market risks, namely foreign currency risk and price risk.
 Market risk exposures are assessed and managed through employing established investment strategies.